 Business owners should look for opportunities to automate as many administrative tasks as possible without sacrificing accuracy.
 There are several affordable third-party solutions that businesses can integrate with their current systems that both streamline existing workflows and give employees back the bandwidth they need to execute higher-value activities for the organization.

-Automation tools like IFTTT and Zapier are designed to connect multiple platforms together and create self-serve automation on everyday tasks.
+Automation tools like IFTTT and Zapier are designed to connect multiple platforms and create self-serve automation on everyday tasks.
 With a click of a button, businesses can save hours a day on automating their essential processes, giving them more time to focus on other areas of their business.

 Small business owners have several challenges to navigate when growing their organizations, especially considering the increasing demands of today’s consumers and the dynamic nature of our modern digital landscape.
 To be successful, it’s imperative to be proactive when preparing for and addressing important financial decisions.